Sobhan Mohmand, Career Expert

 “Education and qualifications”

-The skills and abilities section is located on the second page of your CV, containing a brief list of your key skills, abilities and competencies.
+The skills and abilities section is located on the second page of your CV and contains a brief list of your key skills, abilities and competencies.

 Examples of skills that you can include in this section are: